Board of Directors & Staff

 Patti Borneman, Executive Assistant

 Patti Borneman was hired in 2015 to serve as the part-time Executive Assistant.
-Along with supporting the board with meetings and minutes, fundraising and donor outreach, she writes and designs the Foundation's publications, including the website, and also helps plan the Foundation's events and special activities.
+Along with supporting the board with meetings and minutes, fundraising and donor outreach, she writes and designs the Foundation's publications, including the website, and also helps plan and promote the Foundation's events and special activities.
 Prior to this position, she was employed by the Office of Public Instruction, the National Institute on Money in Politics, the Biomimicry Guild, the National Parks Conservation Association, and Montana Historical Society.
 Patti loves to hike the hills around Helena, embark on urban homesteading projects, and farm-to-fork cooking.
 She and her husband, Bill, have lived in Helena since 1979, and enjoy spending time with their son, granddaughter, husky mutt, and six-toed cat.